Our Mission

 Hahn Erickson - Executive Director

-Having to relearn every aspect of his life post his accident lead him to Los Angeles to heal where he became a nanny (or manny as the term is in L.A.) for a wonderful family that said they would have kept him around for years had he wished.
-It was a wonderful experience but not the end of his journey home.
-After three years in Los Angeles, Hahn returned home to Steamboat where he began his work with the Yampa Valley Autism program.
-After three years of successful work with them,
+Having to relearn every aspect of his life post his accident led him to Los Angeles to heal, where he became a nanny (or manny as the term is in L.A.) for a wonderful family that said they would have kept him around for years had he wished.
+It was a wonderful experience, but not the end of his journey home.
+After three years in Los Angeles, Hahn returned home to Steamboat, where he began his work with the Yampa Valley Autism program.

-Hahn was hooked but had one more big trip planned.
-His desire for education and travel was still present and he left for a 5 month trip to India getting certified in Yoga, spending time meditating and pilgriming throughout the country with teachers from many different aspects of life.
-After his trip and in the midst of going forward with YVAP he lost his stepfather and it was time for another change.
+After three years of successful work with them, Hahn was hooked, but had one more big trip planned.
+His desire for education and travel remained, and he embarked on a 5-month trip to India, where he received certification in Yoga, spent time meditating, and pilgrimaged throughout the country with teachers from diverse backgrounds.
+After his trip and while going forward with YVAP, he lost his stepfather, and it was time for another change.
 He spent the next few months healing while he began to think about his next steps in life.
 This is when he began his own business helping those in need.

-• Contact information: hahn@truenorthsteamboat.org
+- Contact information: hahn@truenorthsteamboat.org

 Matt Courtney - Care Counselor